glorfindel56/Home-Credit-Loan-Default-Prediction/README.md

 ## Repository Structure

+### `requirements.txt`
+Contains all the libraries used for this group project.

 ### `Code`
 Contains all the R scripts used for data cleaning, preprocessing, exploratory data analysis, and modeling.
+- `2 Exploratory Data Analysis` and `3 Modeling Methodology` has all the code used to produce the results seen under the same titles in our final report.

 ### `Data`
 Raw and processed data files.
 All code results are moved here.